cerebral-legacy/cerebral-module-recorder/README.md

 # cerebral-module-recorder
-The recorder module for Cerebral
+The recorder module for Cerebral 1.x

+In Cerebral 2 a new Recorder provider which records mutations, not signals is integrated in the core.

 [![NPM version][npm-image]][npm-url]
 [![Build status][travis-image]][travis-url]